mugenmelon/mugenmelon.github.io/_posts/2025-09-01-static-mesh-sockets.md

 Depending on the use case we should also consider performance of multiple socket lookups.
 We are iterating a (small) array of objects multiple times.
 If we find a significant performance impact we could:

 - Cache socket transforms after the first lookup (since they do not change)
+- Manually iterate `UStaticMesh::Sockets` once to find all relevant sockets in O(n)
 - Use `UStaticMesh::GetSocketsByTag` to find all relevant sockets in O(n)

 But the old adage applies: *Unmeasured* optimization is the root of all evil.